 According to the company’s Business Development Manager, Ms Kate Slatter, “Virtual Reality applications are limited only by your imagination and budget!
 VR offers a fun and interactive communication tool which opens minds and therefore possibilities.”

 “We can design and create custom interactive and immersive simulation software for almost any organisation or industry and sharing the opportunities that this new technology can deliver is an exciting part of our job.”
 Ms Slatter continued.

-Director of RDA Hunter’s ME Program, Dr Scott Sleap, said Beer Googles would be an entertaining event where business and education leaders could learn more about VR technology in a relaxed and interactive way.
+Director of RDA Hunter’s ME Program, Rick Evans, said Beer Googles would be an entertaining event where business and education leaders could learn more about VR technology in a relaxed and interactive way.

 “In the same way that our ME Program engages school students in industry relevant STEM activities to encourage them to study STEM subjects and consider STEM careers, our industry engagement events introduce business and industry to technologies that could change the way they do business.”